camin-mccluskey/digital-garden/content/hypothesis-driven-startup.md

 By this I mean; if your **intuition** is that SMEs **lack** an adequate solution for paying international payroll, then your **test** should be that "SMEs have **perfectly adequate** solutions for paying international payroll."

-This may seem like a trivial distinction, but the importance is to commit yourself to not half assing the test in hopes you get the result you "want".
+This may seem like a trivial distinction, but the importance is to commit yourself to not half-assing the test in hopes you get the result you "want".
 You should be trying your utmost to prove that your idea, in whole or in part, is unworkable in some way.
 Only when you are confident[[hypothesis-driven-startup#*A note on confidence|*]]  that the hypothesis is wrong, can you deem the hypothesis test a "failure" (in which case your initial intuition is correct).

 ## 4. Pre-commit to a failure metric